MRU-CSIS-3512-202201-001/tut-instructions-full/tut-01/tut-01.md

 1. [Do these things](things-to-do-beforehand.md) before continuing.
 2. [Look through the script](how-things-are-checked.md) JP will use to gauge your readiness.
-3. Go to the [tutorials document](https://github.com/MRU-CSIS-3512-202201-001/shared-course-material/blob/main/tutorials.md) in our GitHub Org.
+3. Go to the [GitHub Classroom Links section of the tutorials document](https://github.com/MRU-CSIS-3512-202201-001/shared-course-material/blob/main/tutorials.md#github-classroom-links) in our GitHub Org.
 4. Click on the correct (depending on your tutorial time) link to accept the "assignment".

     _For all other tutorials, links won't be active until about 5 minutes before the start of tutorial._